gwen-interpreter/gwen-web/README.md

 Credits
 -------

-We thank the following people and projects for helping to make Gwen better.
+We thank the following for helping to make Gwen better.

 ### Supporters